MrDancodes/My-first-webpage-/readme.md

 ## _Description_
-This is a two page web page designed to share personal information about the user like, thoughts, and more. it has been made using HTML, and is an example of ideal layout and clean coding.
+This is a two page web page designed to share personal information about the user like, thoughts, and more.
+It has been made using HTML, and is an example of ideal layout and clean coding.

 ## Setup / installation Requirments
 *_Github account_*
 *_Web browser_*

-_Simply run the My Favourite Things .HTML file from your desktop, using Explore, Firfox, or Chrome web browsers no other setup should be required_
+_Simply run the My Favourite Things .HTML file from your desktop, using Explore, Firefox, or Chrome web browsers no other setup should be required_

 ## Known Bugs